matbmoser/industry-core-hub/docs/architecture/2-architecture-constraints.md

 ![ICHFrontend_High_Level_Architecture](./media/ICH_Frontend_Architecture.png)

+The architecture has been structured in layers.
+The Entry Points layer holds the components that start the application and upload the rest of components in other layers.
+The Styling layer presents the themes and scss styles used in the application.
+The key styling features are:
+- Custom theme defined in theme.ts
+- Global styles in main.scss
+- Component-specific styling in SCSS files
+- Integration with Catena-X Portal design system

+The pages and components developed in the project are allocated in the Pages and the Core Components layers.

+#### Page Layer
+The frontend consists of two primary page components that serve as containers for other UI elements.
+- ProductsList Page: displays a grid of product cards with pagination and provides navigation capabilities via the sidebar.
+Its key features are:
+  - Grid layout of products using ProductCard components
+  - Collapsible sidebar navigation
+  - Share functionality via ShareDialog
+  - Pagination using MUI TablePagination
+- ProductDetails Page: displays detailed information about a specific product and offers various actions.
+  - Product status indication
+  - Product information display
+  - Action buttons for accessing different product aspects
+  - JSON data viewing via JsonViewerDialog
+  - Sharing options via ShareDialog and ShareDropdown

+#### Core Components Layer

+This layer holds the following components:
+- ProductCard: A card component that displays basic product information and provides click and share actions.
+Its key features are:
+  - Displays product name, class, and status
+  - Click handler for navigation to details
+  - Share button for opening ShareDialog

+ - ShareDialog: A dialog component used for sharing product information.
+Its key features are:
+  - Displays sharing options for a product
+  - Used in both ProductsList and ProductsDetails pages

+ - JsonViewerDialog: A dialog component that renders structured JSON data in a readable format.
+Its key features are:
+  - Displays product data in JSON format
+  - Used primarily in ProductsDetails for viewing the Digital Product Passport

+ - Sidebar: A collapsible navigation sidebar component.
+Its key features are:
+  - Provides navigation between different application sections
+  - Can be toggled open/closed
+  - Adjusts main content layout when open

+- ProductData: It is features specific component that displays detailed information about a product.
+- ProductButton: It is features specific component.
+It is a specialized button component for product-related actions.
+- ShareDropdown: It is features specific component.
+A dropdown menu with sharing options.
+- InstanceProductsTable: It is features specific component.
+A table component that displays product instances.

+#### Integration with UI Frameworks

+The pages and components in the ICH Frontend use components provided by MUI and Catena-X frameworks.

+The Material UI (MUI) Framework provides core UI components like Grid, Typography, IconButton, Drawer and AppBar.
+The Catena-X Portal Shared Components provide specialized components like StatusTag, Button, and Icon.

+This integration ensures consistency with the broader Catena-X ecosystem while leveraging the robust component library of Material UI.

 ### ICH Database

 The design followed to model the database with the information required by the ICH is shown in the following figure.